Skip to main content

 IllegalStateException: serverUrl is required

-"401 Unauthorized" Errors
+"401 Unauthorized" errors

-• No API key provided, or
+• No API key was provided, or

-• Wrong API key provided
+• The wrong API key was provided.